Critical-Hit/engine/README.md

 ####Homebrew

-Open a terminal and type `brew install premake glfw`
+Open a terminal and type `brew install premake glfw3` (If glfw3 is not found try `brew search glfw` and replace "glfw3" with what is found)

 ####MacPorts